Richard’s Trampoline Club was formed from AllSaints Trampoline Club and part of Alpha Trampoline Club.

 The club continued to grow considerably in size, so to make things more manageable the Hitchin section of the club formed their own club in September 2006.

-Richard’s Trampoline Club currently has 2 different training venues in Letchworth and Stevenage.
+Richard’s Trampoline Club currently trains in Letchworth.
 All ages and standards are catered for and the club enters Regional competitions on a regular basis.
-To place your name on the waiting list please contact Kyrstin.
+To place your name on the waiting list please contact us.

 The History Of Trampolining